Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 | Rifle Cartridges (20) | Used by Rifles and Machine Gun | 500 SP |
 | Shotgun Cartridges (20) | Used by Shotguns | 150 SP |
 | Rocket Propelled Grenade (1) | Used by Rocket Launchers | 1,000 SP |

-### Special Weapons

-Weapons with *special* properties are listed here:

-***Grenade Launcher.*** This weapon uses grenades as its ammunitions.
-When you attack, you can target an unoccupied space within its range.
-Whenever you hit the target or not, the grenade loaded in this weapon will land or explode as if it were thrown to that point.

 ## Firearm Proficiency